 it is important to note that only the IPWs for external control

-participants will be shown because the ATT IPWs of all internal control
+participants will be shown because the ATT IPWs for all internal control

 participants are equal to 1.